Articles tagged #advent-of-code

 In this problem, we have a ship.
 And we have navigation instructions:

-• Action L means to turn left the given number of degrees.
+the given number of degrees. - Action

-• Action means to turn the given number of degrees.
+the given number of degrees.

 Day 11 (Advent of Code 2020)